“Push” Lyrics Meaning (Matchbox Twenty)

 “A little bit rusty” suggests feeling out of place in relationships, like love is something that hasn’t gone well before.

-The phrase “my head is cavin’ in” points to overwhelming stress—maybe from heartbreak, regret, or unresolved emotions.
+The phrase “my head is cavin’ in” points to overwhelming stress.
+It could be from heartbreak, regret, or unresolved emotions.

 “And I don’t know if I’ve ever been really loved